LoadPipe/hamza-proving-ground/README.md

 While we agreed in principle, things to be fleshed out:
 - actual physical structure (above is just an example)
 - specifics about the hybrid interaction of governance votes and hats

+### 4. Whitepaper

+- We agreed that the first efforts in web3 should be to support the whitepaper
+  - The whitepaper will be a jumping off point for more concrete web3 development
+  - The whitepaper has value in itself for the purpose of communicating to investors